Migrate from Heroku to Render

 Follow these steps for each Heroku Postgres and Heroku Key-Value Store add-on you want to move:

-1. In the Render Dashboard, click New > PostgreSQL or New > Redis:
+1. In the Render Dashboard, click New > Postgres or New > Key Value:

 Creating a new web service in the Render Dashboard